nuitrcs/Genomics_Compute_Cluster_Workshops/README.md

 ### Getting Started with nf-core Nextflow Pipelines

   </summary>
     Nextflow is a workflow management tool designed to enable the creation of reproducible workflows that function across computational resources through the use of software containers.
 Many curated bioinformatics Nextflow pipelines can be found through the nf-core.
 In this workshop, we will explore their collection and work through running an nf-core pipeline on Quest.
 The biggest consideration for using Nextflow on Quest is setting the configuration to use Quest’s resources appropriately.
 We will cover how this is done through the nu-genomics profile for nf-core pipelines as well as writing a custom configuration file when necessary.

   [Materials available here.](https://github.com/nuitrcs/nextflow_nfcore_intro)

 </details>

+---

 ## Topics in Computational Genomics

+In addition to the Foundation series, we teach topical workshops in the Winter and Spring Quarters focused on more advanced or more niche topics.

 <details markdown="1" open>
   <summary markdown="1">